benben-miao/PopGeneticsVis/README.md

 # PopGeneticsVis
 PopGeneticsVis: a toolkit for whole-genome resequencing and bisulfite sequencing downstream visualization in population genetics.

+PopGeneticsVis is a comprehensive toolkit specifically designed for the downstream visualization of whole - genome resequencing and bisulfite sequencing in the context of population genetics.
+It serves as an essential resource for researchers delving into population - level genetic analysis, enabling them to effectively visualize and interpret the complex data generated from these sequencing techniques.
+This toolkit provides a set of tools and functions that streamline the process of transforming raw sequencing data into meaningful visual representations, facilitating a deeper understanding of genetic patterns, variations, and epigenetic modifications within populations.

 ## 1. Installation

 ### 1.1 R with Packages